MTG/acousticbrainz-genre-dataset/README.md

 ## Announcements

+- Sep 11: [Evaluation Results](results/) are available for all submitted runs.
-- July 7: [Evaluation summaries](baseline/) for random baselines are available.
+- Jul 7: [Evaluation summaries](baseline/) for random baselines are available.
 - Jun 27: Evaluation scripts are available in the [GitHub repository](https://github.com/multimediaeval/2017-AcousticBrainz-Genre-Task/tree/master/evaluation) (accessible to registered participants)
 - May 11: It took us extra time to process and organize our very large amounts of data.
 We are almost ready to release development and test datasets within a few days!